-In some cases, talented, more able, and gifted and exceptionally able pupils may require further individualised support, additional provision and/or tailored programmes of work.
+In some cases, more able, gifted and talented pupils may require further individualised support.
 This may occur when a pupil has:

-- outstanding ability in one area and may benefit from learning with older pupils; - outstanding strengths coupled with severe weaknesses in other areas such as language or organisation; - displayed consistently outstanding ability in comparison to others in the class.
+- outstanding ability in one area and may benefit from learning with older pupils; - outstanding strengths coupled with severe weaknesses in language or organisation; - displayed consistently outstanding ability in comparison to others in the class.